lsst-dm/dmtn-039/index.rst

 To achieve this, there are two main python modules under development:
 `ap_pipe <https://github.com/lsst-dm/ap_pipe>`_ and `ap_verify <https://github.com/lsst-dm/ap_verify>`_.
-The former is described here, and is used by the latter.
+The former, described here, is responsible for running the Prototype Pipeline.
+The latter uses ``ap_pipe`` to verify the output.

 .. _Dataset: